Jontem/jontem.github.io/_posts/2021-11-11-calling-printf-from-the-c-standard-library-in-assembly.md

   global main
 ```

 The `default rel` is a nasm assembly directive.
 It tells nasm to use rip relative adressing.
-In short this makes the assembler to rewrite the references in instructions that uses our `fmt` and `message` constants relative to the instruction pointer.
+In short it tells the assembler to rewrite the references in instructions that uses our `fmt` and `message` constants relative to the instruction pointer.
 This is needed because default for the linker in 64-bit linux is to use position-independent code.

 The `extern printf` part tells the assembler that this symbol exists outside of this file and needs to be referenced at a later stage.

-Last row here is `global main` which is needed for gcc and it's the entry point for libc.
+Last row here is `global main` which is needed for gcc and it's the entrypoint for libc.

 ## main

 First we need to align the stack because the x86_64 ABI requires the stackpointer to always be 16-byte aligned so therefor we push a value to it.

 Then we prepare our registers for the function call to `printf` and then we call `printf wrt ..plt`.
-What happens here is that we load printf from the libc shared library and this is a little bit complicated but very briefly it says `call printf with relation to procedure linkage table`.
+What happens here is that we load printf from the libc shared library and this is a little bit complicated.
+But very briefly it says `call printf with relation to procedure linkage table`.
 The PCL will then the first time `printf` is called resolve where `printf` is in memory with the help of the dynamic link loader in linux.
 It then stores that adress for future calls.
 We could link `printf` statically which would copy the code of `printf` into the executable.

 Lastly we need to set return value of `main` to zero and do a `ret`.